sirwart/ripsecrets/README.md

 $ secrets check file1 file2 dir1
 ```

-This most commonly used to search files that are about to be committed to source control for accidentically included secrets.
+This most commonly used to search files that are about to be committed to source control for accidentally included secrets.
 You can install `secrets` as a pre-commit hook automatically in your current git repository using the following command:

 ```
-$ secrets precommit
+$ secrets install-pre-commit
 ```

 If you would like to install `secrets` manually you can add the following command to your `pre-commit` script: